 In this study, we focus on Dutch pronunciation variation from an aggregate articulatory perspective.
-Only a single published study has investigated variation in the Dutch language from an articulatory perspective.
-In their study, Scobbie and Sebregts (2010) focused on a single feature, namely allophonic Dutch variation in the pronunciation of /r/ using ultrasound recordings.
-Unfortunately, due to the low number of speakers (5) and the ultrasound approach, the description of the results remained rather impressionistic.
+Only very few published studies have investigated variation in the Dutch language from an articulatory perspective.
+Scobbie and Sebregts (2010) focused on investigating a single feature, namely allophonic Dutch variation in the pronunciation of /r/ using ultrasound recordings.
+However, due to the low number of speakers (five) and the ultrasound approach, the description of the results remained rather impressionistic.
+Ooijevaar (2015) investigates variation in Dutch liquids using ultrasound tongue imaging, while Strycharczuk & Sebregts (2015) use the same technique to investigate /r/-allophony.
+Another study (Chan et al., 1995) collected laryngograph recordings for a total of 9 Dutch speakers, but did not quantify the results as it was part of a large data collection project (EUROM.1).
+Finally, one clinical study has used EMA to investigate Dutch speaking children with developmental apraxia of speech (Nijland et al., 2004) in a sample of three children (plus three healthy controls).

 Of course, many studies have investigated pronunciation variation in Dutch dialects from various other perspectives.
 For example, as mentioned above, Adank et al. (2007) investigated the acoustic properties of vowels in several regional varieties of Dutch spoken in the Netherlands and Flanders.
 They observed clear regional variation in the formant-based measurements.
 Another type of study focusing on Dutch dialects is exemplified by Goeman (1999), who investigated a specific feature in Dutch dialects, namely the loss of [t] in final word pronunciation (i.e. t-deletion).
 He identified several (geographical constrained) groups within the Netherlands exhibiting specific t-deletion patterns.
 Following Nerbonne et al. (1996), Heeringa (2004) took an aggregate dialectometric perspective and quantified pronunciation differences by focusing on the transcriptions and comparing those using the edit distance measure.
 On the basis of comparing hundreds of words between hundreds of locations in the Dutch-speaking language area, he was able to identify the major dialect areas of the Netherlands.
 In his dissertation (Figure 9.7, p.
 234), he identified the four main dialect areas as the Frisian dialect area (in the northwest of the Netherlands), the Limburg dialect area (in the southeast of the Netherlands), the Low-Saxon dialect area (in the northeast of the Netherlands) and the Central Dutch dialect area.
 Similarly, Wieling et al. (2007, 2011) identified relatively comparable dialect areas using a different dataset of Dutch dialects.

-As articulatory data is not readily available for Dutch dialects, we collected dialect (and standard Dutch) pronunciations at two different sites.
+As articulatory data (in the sense of lingual instrumentation) is not readily available for Dutch dialects, we collected dialect (and standard Dutch) pronunciations at two different sites.
 To ensure the dialects were not too similar, we collected our data at one site in the Low-Saxon dialect area (i.e. the village of Ter Apel), and at another site in the Central Dutch dialect area (i.e. the village of Ubbergen).

 Given that the goal of this study is to assess articulatory (dialect) pronunciation differences from an aggregate perspective, we include many participants and items.
 In addition, we propose a flexible statistical approach, generalized additive modeling (GAM; Hastie and Tibshirani, 1990; Wood, 2006) for analyzing articulography data.
 The advantage of using this approach (explained in more detail below) is that it is able to model the nonlinear trajectories of the tongue sensors in multiple dimensions over time, while also taking into account individual variation.
 As generalized additive modeling is a regression approach, it is excellently suited to assess the influence of the predictors of interest (in our case the contrast between the two groups) on the articulatory trajectories.